The Fugitive (1993 film): Critical response

-On Rotten Tomatoes The Fugitive has a "Certified Fresh" 96% rating based on 81 reviews, with an average rating of 8.10/10.
+On Rotten Tomatoes, The Fugitive has a 96% rating based on 81 reviews, with an average rating of 8.10/10.
 The website's critics consensus reads, "Exhilarating and intense, this high-impact chase thriller is a model of taut and efficient formula filmmaking, and it features Harrison Ford at his frantic best."
-On Metacritic the film has a weighted average score of 87 out of 100, based on 32 critics, indicating "universal acclaim".
+On Metacritic the film has a weighted average score of 87 out of 100, based on 32 critics.
 Audiences surveyed by CinemaScore gave the film a rare "A+" grade on a scale of A+ to F.

-Desson Howe, writing in The Washington Post, called the film "A juggernaut of exaggeration, momentum and thrills—without a single lapse of subtlety—"Fugitive" is pure energy, a perfect orchestration of heroism, villainy, suspense and comic relief.
+Desson Howe, writing in The Washington Post, called the film "A juggernaut of exaggeration, momentum, and thrills—without a single lapse of subtlety—Fugitive is pure energy, a perfect orchestration of heroism, villainy, suspense, and comic relief.
 Ford makes the perfect rider for a project like this, with his hangdog-handsome everyman presence.
 He's one of us—but one of us at his personal best.
 It's great fun to ride along with him."
-Left impressed, Rita Kempley also writing in The Washington Post, surmised how the filmed contained "Beautifully matched adversaries" figuring, "One represents the law, the other justice—and it's the increasingly intimate relationship between them that provides the tension.
+Left impressed, Rita Kempley also writing in The Washington Post, surmised how the filmed contained "Beautifully matched adversaries", figuring, "One represents the law, the other justice—and it's the increasingly intimate relationship between them that provides the tension.
 Otherwise, 'The Fugitive' would be little more than one long chase scene, albeit a scorchingly paced and innovative one."
-In a mixed review, Marc Savlov of The Austin Chronicle wrote that "Director Davis valiantly tries to keep the breakneck, harried pace of an actual flight going throughout, and only occasionally drops the ball (the film's convoluted conspiracy ending is the first example to beat me about the face and neck just now—others will crop up after deadline, I'm sure)."
-Of the lead actor's performance he said, "Ford may be the closest thing we have these days to a Gary Cooper, but really, where's David Janssen when we really need him?"
+In a mixed review, Marc Savlov of The Austin Chronicle wrote, "Director Davis valiantly tries to keep the breakneck, harried pace of an actual flight going throughout, and only occasionally drops the ball (the film's convoluted conspiracy ending is the first example to beat me about the face and neck just now—others will crop up after deadline, I'm sure)."
+Of the lead actor's performance, he said, "Ford may be the closest thing we have these days to a Gary Cooper, but really, where's David Janssen when we really need him?"
 Owen Gleiberman of Entertainment Weekly said that the film was about "two chases, two suspense plots running on parallel—and finally convergent—tracks.
 Kimble and Gerard spend the entire film on opposite sides of the law.
 Before long, though, we realize we're rooting for both of them; they're both protagonists, united in brains, dedication, superior gamesmanship.
 The film's breathless momentum springs from their jaunty competitive urgency."
-In a 2018 review for The Atlantic, Soraya Roberts says the film is "notable for being the best of a genre that no longer really exists: the character-driven Hollywood action movie for adults."
+In a 2018 review for The Atlantic, Soraya Roberts says the film is "notable for being the best of a genre that no longer really exists: the character-driven Hollywood action movie for adults".